 - Dancing Goats Coffee Bar: Decatur shop from Batdorf & Bronson, a Washington-based roaster who also roasts locally here in Atlanta, now joined by a sibling at the new Ponce City Market (check out our opening day visit)

-- Condesa Coffee: another shop doing a nice job with Counter Culture beans, with a marvelous view of downtown from the Old 4th Ward and the Martin Luther King, Jr. “Homage to King” sculpture across the street
+- Condesa Coffee: a marvelous view of downtown from the Old 4th Ward and the Martin Luther King, Jr. “Homage to King” sculpture across the street

 - REV Coffee: slightly outside the perimeter in Smyrna, REV makes great use of their beans, and also has a nice lineup of art and music to keep things lively